-Advanced Settings: includes Emergency Propeller Stop and Payload mode.
-"Emergency Only" indicates that the motors can only be stopped mid-flight in an emergency situation such as if there is a collision, a motor has stalled, the aircraft is rolling in the air, or the aircraft is out of control and is ascending or descending very quickly.
+"Emergency Only" indicates that the motors can only be stopped mid-flight in an emergency situation, such as a collision, a motor stalling, the aircraft rolling in the air, or the aircraft being out of control and ascending or descending quickly.
 "Anytime" indicates that the motors can be stopped mid-flight anytime once the user performs a combination stick command (CSC).
-Stopping the motors mid-flight will cause the aircraft to crash.

-If accessories are mounted to DJI Mini 2, it is recommended to enable Payload mode for enhanced safety.
-After takeoff, Payload mode is enabled automatically if a payload is detected.
-Note that the max service ceiling above sea level is 2000 m and the max flight speed is limited when Payload mode is enabled.
+When accessories are mounted to the aircraft, Payload Mode is enabled automatically once a payload is detected.
+The flight performance will be reduced according when flying with any payload.
+Note that the max service ceiling above sea level is 2,000 m and the max flight speed and flight range are limited when Payload Mode is enabled.